 Non-Profit Organization Licenses

 Churches must understand the fundraising regulations they need to follow.
 They also need to know what documents are required.
+The process of applying for 501(c)(3) status involves filing IRS Form 1023, which can be time-consuming and complex.

 Regulations for Fundraising Activities